UTS-eResearch/data_directory_cataloger/README.md

 ## Writing your Initial README.yaml Files

-This short script just saves a bit of time by writing a README.yaml file into each of the sub-directories.
+This short script can save a lot of time by writing a README.yaml file into each of the immediate sub-directories of a top level directory.
 The text of the README.yaml file that will be written is in the script.
-You can edit it to change the text.
+You need to edit it to change the text.

-    $ ./write_readmes.py
+    $ ./write_readmes.py top_level-directory

 ## FAQ

 Why does this script not recurse?
 It only looks for README.yaml files in the immediate subdirectories.

 > The purpose of this script is to manage large amounts of data.
 There might be
 > hundreds or thousands of directories.
 The directories might contain millions of files.